zevenet/kube-nftlb/README.md

 This specification creates a new Service object named “my-service”, which targets TCP port 8080 on any Pod with the app=front label.

 To apply this configuration and verify that our service has been created we have to use the following commands:
-- Apply the configuration contained within the yaml file
+- Apply the configuration contained within the yaml file.
 ```console
 kubectl apply -f service.yaml
 ```
-- Shows all services, a service called "my-service" should appear
+- Shows all services, a service called "my-service" should appear.
 ```console
 kubectl get services -A
 NAMESPACE     NAME         TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                  AGE
 default       my-service   ClusterIP   IP_cluster      <none>        8080/TCP                 6m12s
 ```

 Now we are going to check that after the creation of our service our farm has been correctly configured.
 To do that we need the nftlb key generated during compilation to be able to make requests to the nftlb api.
-The key in the .env file.
+The key in the '.env' file.
 You can copy it from there or launch the following commands from the kube-nftlb directory:
 ```console
 NFTLB_KEY=$(grep 'NFTLB_KEY' .env | sed 's/NFTLB_KEY=//')
 curl -H "Key: $NFTLB_KEY" http://localhost:5555/farms/my-service--http